angelsl/toktogi-plus/README.md

 sunsetting of legacy addon support planned for Firefox 57, but may get some other small enhancements as well, depending on my motivation :)

-## Temporary Installation (Works even newer version of Firefox, but a bit of a hassle)
+## Temporary Installation (Works even newer version of Firefox, but you'll have to do this every time you restart Firefox)

 As this add-on is unsigned, I recommend downloading a copy of the repo and installing the addon temporarily with [this method](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).